on-nix/python/README.md

 $ cachix use nixpkgs-python
 ```

-This will save you the time required to build the projects from source
+This will save you the time required to build the projects on your machine
 and instead just download the build results.

 # Contributing